Appoints 2018 Commonwealth Games Gold medalist, Isaac Makwala as brand ambassador

 The company has also showcased its 12 car fleet cars at prime Hotels around the country and also at the recent International Poverty Eradication Summit held at the Grand Palm Peermont Grand Resort in Gaborone.

-The seemingly confident Kavindama busted the myth that vintage cars are expensive to rent noting that their packages have been tailored to cater for low, medium and high budget clientele, decided according to the variety of cars in the fleet.
+The seemingly confident Kavindama busted the myth that vintage cars are expensive to rent noting that their packages have been tailored to cater for low, medium and high budget clientele, decided according to the variety of cars in the fleet, they can even help to sell my prestige car if interested, one of the best car rentals around.

 “The objective of this initiative is for all Batswana to be a part of this vintage lifestyle experience; we do not want it to be perceived as if it’s for the exclusivity of the rich and famous,” she said.